Poprdi/morpheusx/README.md

 # MorpheusX

-A UEFI bootloader written in pure Rust enabling ephemeral operating systems with persistent userland state.
+A UEFI "bootloader" (more like a minimal bare metall os or runtime) written in pure Rust enabling ephemeral operating systems with persistent userland state.
 Distro-hop daily while maintaining your development environment, configurations, and data across reboots.

 ## Overview